magnuswatn/Cert-Tools/README.md

 Displays information about a base64 encoded certificate (e.g. taken from a SOAP message or similar)

+**Get-CertFromPKCS12**

+Displays information about certificates in a PKCS12 keystore

 **Submit-CertToCT**

 Submits a certificate to Certificate Transparency logs.